ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

           Encryption Count    0
           ```

 ### Development Mode

+- **Never use this in production!
+This is used for dev/demo/training purposed only**
 - Running on Localhost
 - No SSL - Using HTTP, not HTTPS
 - In-memory storage